Start a Coffee Shop in 30 Easy Steps

 Your POS system can I either make your life easier (with accounting or inventory management) or it can slowly bleed your bottom line.
 One thing is for sure, as the owner of a coffee business, you definitely have options.
 Making sure it’s the right one for you (and your customers) will have an immediate impact.

 Opening a bank account early – with the actual name of your cafe or coffee business will allow you to better manage your business finances without co-mingling your money.
 That is, separating your personal money from your business money.
+You probably already know that co-mingling money is frowned upon by the IRS.
 Come tax time this will help ease the money headaches.

 You will be open your bank account by establishing your business structure and obtaining an EIN number.
 A bank will often want to see your business structure paperwork, such as article of incorporation.
 So you may want to get those documents first and open a bank account.